top of page

 Obstacles that foreign startups and companies run into when starting up in Japan

-Many foreign startups and companies are interested in expanding their business to Japan.
+Many foreign startups and companies are interested in expanding their businesses to Japan.

-This is because the Japanese market is considered large and attractive.
+This is because the Japanese market is considered large and highly attractive.

-On the other hand, it is also recognized that entering the Japanese market is difficult for these foreign companies.
+However, it is also widely recognized that entering the Japanese market can be challenging for foreign companies.

-This article is based on research of related articles and through interviews with people involved in the startup ecosystem.
+This article is based on research from related articles and interviews with individuals involved in the startup ecosystem.

 There are three main reasons why it is difficult for foreign startups to